-John Neal, who has accumulated 30 years of experience tutoring defensive secondaries in the Pac-10, SEC, Conference USA and WAC, is now engaged in his 10th season with Oregon.
+John Neal, who has accumulated 32 years of experience tutoring defensive secondaries in the Pac-10/12, SEC, Conference USA and WAC, is now beginning his 12th season at Oregon.

-The personable Mountain View, Calif., native has fostered an aggressive mentality amongst his players at every place he has coached that is conducive to his defenders focusing on the football as much as opponents’ receivers.
-The result has been the building of secondaries that have been among the nation’s leaders in interceptions while producing numerous NFL draft picks, including four over the past four seasons.
+The personable Mountain View, Calif., native has fostered an aggressive mentality amongst his players at every level he has coached that is conducive to his defenders focusing on the football as much as opponents’ receivers.
+The result has been the building of secondaries that have been among the nation’s leaders in interceptions while producing numerous NFL draft picks, including six over the past six seasons.
 One of those picks - Jairus Byrd - led the NFL with nine interceptions as a rookie with the Buffalo Bills in 2009.

 During Oregon’s BCS National Championship Game run in 2010, the Ducks ranked sixth in the country with 21 interceptions as secondary mates John Boyett (5) and Cliff Harris (6) combined for 11.
 Harris led the Pac-10 in picks and also paced the country in passes defended (23) while earning second-team All-America honors at cornerback.
 UO’s other corner, Talmadge Jackson III, was named first-team all-conference.

-It was Neal’s expertise that assisted the conversion of Eddie Pleasant from outside linebacker to a first-team all-conference choice at rover in 2011, as well as aided the progression of Boyett, who has led the Ducks in tackles two of the past three years.
-The fourth-year starter entered the 2012 season as a candidate for the Bednarik Award as the nation’s top defensive player.
+It was Neal’s expertise that assisted the conversion of Eddie Pleasant from outside linebacker to a first-team all-conference choice at rover in 2011, as well as aided the progression of Boyett, who led the Ducks in tackles twice within his first three years.

 Neal’s 2010 charges also played a large role in Oregon ranking seventh nationally in pass efficiency defense (104.00), 12th in scoring defense (18.69) and 20th in opponent 3rd down conversions (35.07%).

 Neal has been instrumental in teaching the art of the takeaways and has the numbers to prove it.
-Oregon’s defense has finished among the top three in the conference in interceptions five of the past seven years while ranking third or better in the league in pass efficiency defense six times during that same span.
+Oregon’s defense has finished among the top three in the conference in interceptions six of the past nine years while ranking third or better in the league in pass efficiency defense eight times during that same span.

 Oregon finished second in the country with 23 interceptions in 2005, marking the program’s most thefts in 37 years, as well as the Pac-10 Conference’s runner-up in pass efficiency defense (26th nationally).
 Neal played a major role in the Ducks leading the league in total defense for the first time since 1958 as well as pass defense for the second straight year in 2006.

-He has been credited with much of the development of his players as well, with at least five members of the secondary earning all-conference honors in the past seven seasons.
-Byrd and Patrick Chung were both named first-team Pac-10 all-conference choices in 2008 – the first time in 14 years the Ducks have been accorded more than one first-team league honoree in the secondary in the same year – increasing his number of first-team Pac-10 pupils to five.
-Chung attracted All-America attention in each of his final two seasons.
+He has been credited with much of the development of his players as well, with at least eight members of the secondary earning all-conference honors in the past nine seasons.
+Byrd and Patrick Chung were both named first-team Pac-10 all-conference choices in 2008 – the first time in 14 years the Ducks have been accorded more than one first-team league honoree in the secondary in the same season.
+Chung attracted All-America attention in each of his final two seasons, as did Ekpre-Olomu each of his last two seasons.

 Helping UAB upgrade from the NCAA Division I-AA level to full I-A status in Conference USA, Neal assisted in building the Blazers’ program in many ways aside from his work on the field.
 He volunteered to be the team’s recruiting coordinator, a position he held for six years.
 He also assumed duties with UAB’s special teams, instructing punters, the punt return team and kick return team at some point during his eight-year tenure.
 The Blazers blocked nine punts, returning five for touchdowns, during a two-year span from 1999-2000.